“Brings a knife to a gunfight”

 Another point to make in your questioning, especially in criminal matters, is to interrogate the computer forensics expert witness as to what evidence exists that puts the custodian of the computer at the keyboard during the time of the alleged activity.
 Is the custodian the only person with physical access to the computer?
 Is the computer password protected and are there user accounts that can be matched up to the custodian?
 Was there other activity occurring at the same time that can provide circumstantial evidence indicating that the custodian was the one at the keyboard during the key points in time?

 To circle back around for those of you who remember the movie The Untouchables.
 After Sean Connery chases off the knife wielding hit man he immediately finds himself in the alley face to face with a second hit man, only this one is holding a gun.
 That hit man, properly armed, was able to take care of the job.
-You too, properly armed, can perform your job properly when it comes to cross examining an expert witness.
+You too, properly armed, can perform your job properly when it comes to cross examining a computer forensic expert witness.

 By Damon S. Hacker, MBA, CCE, CISA,